ramasbeinaty/python-tic-tac-toe/README.md

 ## Future Features
 - Play against a computer
 - Play against a smart computer
-- Include multiple rounds in one game
+- Include multiple rounds in one game and a scoreboard
 - End game if outcome is known to be a tie (maybe)